-The most recent actuarial valuation was performed as of June 30, 2007.
+The annual required contribution for fiscal year 2010 was determined based on the June 30, 2007 valuation.
 The Unfunded Actuarial Accrued Liability (UAAL) was amortized by a level (principal and interest combined) percent of payroll contribution for each component unit employer.
 The UAAL was determined using the actuarial value of assets and actuarial accrued liability calculated as of the valuation date.
 The UAAL is being amortized over the remainder of a closed 30-year (or shorter) period from June 30, 2006.

-Plan changes effective for employees retiring after October 1, 2008 have been reflected in the actuarial valuations performed as of June 30, 2007 and June 30, 2005.
+Plan changes effective for employees retiring after October 1, 2008 have been reflected in the actuarial valuations performed as of June 30, 2007.

 The individual entry-age actuarial cost method is used to determine the annual required contribution amounts and the annual net OPEB obligation.
-The actuarial assumptions include a 3.566% discount rate based upon the average rate of return during the 10 years ended June 30, 2008 for short term investments of the State's General Fund; an annual healthcare cost trend rate of 12% progressively declining to 4.50% after 10 years for the 2005 valuation; and a salary growth rate ranging from 8.25% in the first year to 4.75% in year 15 and beyond for the 2005 valuation.
-In the June 30, 2007 valuation, the health care cost trend assumption was changed to a rate of 10% progressively declining to 4.50% after 8 years and the salary growth assumption was changed to a rate of 9.00% in the first year of service to 4.50% in year 15 and beyond.
-Other changes in assumptions between the 2005 and 2007 valuations include changes in the assumed rates of termination, rates of retirement, percent married, and retiree health care election rates.
-These changes in assumptions were based on the experience study for the Employees' Retirement System of Rhode Island as well as anticipated experience changes in conjunction with the adopted plan changes.
+The actuarial assumptions include a 3.566% discount rate based upon the average rate of return during the 10 years ended June 30, 2008 for short term investments of the State's General Fund; a healthcare cost trend assumption of 10% progressively declining to 4.50% after 8 years; and a salary growth rate assumption ranging from 9% in the first year of service to 4.50% in year 15 and beyond for the 2007 valuation.
+Other assumptions including those relating to rates of termination, rates of retirement, percent married, and retiree health care election rates were based on the experience study for the Employees' Retirement System of Rhode Island as well as anticipated experience changes in conjunction with the newly adopted plan changes that were recently enacted through legislation.

 Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events in the future.
 Examples include assumptions about employment, mortality and healthcare cost trends.
-Actuarial valuations are subject to continual revision as actual results are compared to past expectations and new estimates are formulated about the future
+Actuarial valuations are subject to continual revision as actual results are compared to past expectations and new estimates are formulated about the future.